RohanKumar122/Golang-development/Readme.md

 # Golang
-- Golang does not contains class, It only hace packages.
+- Golang does not contains class, It only have packages.
 - golang feels us more connectivity with OS.

 ## Datatypes